cs3110/textbook/src/chapters/adv/curry-howard.md

 Note that typing derivation is for the program `a`, which is exactly what the bigger program `fst (a, b)` evaluates to.

-Thus evaluation of the program causes the proof tree to simplify, and the simplified proof tree is actually (through the proofs-as programs correspondence) a simpler proof of the same proposition. **Evaluation therefore corresponds to proof simplification.** And that is the final level of the
+Thus, evaluation of the program causes the proof tree to simplify, and the simplified proof tree is actually (through the proofs-as programs correspondence) a simpler proof of the same proposition. **Evaluation therefore corresponds to proof simplification.** And that is the final level of the